frozenlib/sigmut/README.md

 By requiring functions that perform state changes or state calculations to use the corresponding context, the distinction between state changes and state calculations is made clear, and the compiler can enforce this separation.

-The "separation of state changes and state calculations" simplifies the program by treating state as immutable during state calculations, which is similar to Rust's ownership concept.
+The "separation of state changes and state calculations" simplifies the logic by treating state as immutable during state calculations, which is similar to Rust's ownership concept.
 Internally, `sigmut` uses [`RefCell`], but this similarity helps avoid [`BorrowError`] during state calculations.
-If you are using many `Rc<RefCell<T>>`, switching to `sigmut` can result in a more robust program with fewer [`BorrowError`] occurrences.
+If you are using many `Rc<RefCell<T>>`, switching to `sigmut` can result in a more robust codebase with fewer [`BorrowError`] occurrences.

 [`RefCell`]: https://doc.rust-lang.org/std/cell/struct.RefCell.html
 [`BorrowError`]: https://doc.rust-lang.org/std/cell/struct.RefCell.html#method.borrow